fulcrumresearch/quibbler/README.md

 }
 ```

+**Note**: If you have a logged-in Claude Code or Claude Max account, the `ANTHROPIC_API_KEY` is optional and authentication will happen automatically.
+Only provide the API key if you want to use API key authentication instead.

 **For other MCP-compatible agents**: Refer to your agent's documentation for MCP server configuration.

 #### 2. Add to AGENTS.md